Donald Haider: Nonprofit work

 Haider has been on the boards of the Midtown Educational Foundation, Chicago Catholic Charities, and the U.S. Rugby Foundation.

 Rugby

 Haider has long been involved in the sport of rugby.
 In 2018, he was inducted into the United States Rugby Hall of Fame.
 He played rugby while at Stanford University, and continued playing and coaching rugby throughout his adulthood.

+Personal life

+In 2017, Haider was widowed when his wife Jean died.
+Jean Wright Haider was an author who had been president of the Chicago History Museum and a board member of the Chicago Lyric Opera.